How To Avoid Crowds In Santorini

 Make Sunset Restaurant Reservations

 Avoid the sunset crowds by making reservations at one of the many restaurants overlooking the Caldera.
 Some of the most popular restaurants for sunset are Le Moustache and Onar.
 Our hotel (Above Blue Suites) was located next to Le Moustache and we ate there for sunset one night.
 The views were stunning.
 Be sure to make reservations in advance for any of the sunset restaurants.
+Click here for my post on the best sunset restaurants in santorini

 Sunset dinner at Le Moustache in Santorini Greece